 Since 1985, all sample addresses in Wales are sent advance letters in both Welsh and English.
 A Welsh translation of the Purpose leaflet is also sent.
-Interviewers who work on the Welsh Labour Force Survey (WLFS) are also given questionnaires in Welsh to aid with interviewing.
 Where a respondent requests that the interview be conducted in Welsh, arrangements can be made to transfer the household to a Welsh speaking interviewer.
 However, such requests are rare.